 The 5th is a 491-yard par five, called “Bannview” and it’s a truly memorable hole played downhill all the way to a green flanked by sand hills on three sides with the River Bann running all the way down the right side of the fairway – wonderful!
 This is the tough wee course the juniors practice on at here at Castlerock, so look out for even more fine golfers to emerge from this part of Ireland in the future.

-There are no bunkers on the Bann, but it really doesn’t need any to protect the undulating little punchbowl greens.
-Rollercoaster is a cliché much used in describing a round played over tortuous terrain but it is the perfect description of what it is like to play the Bann – severe elevation changes, left and right doglegs, blind shots galore –you’ll find them all here on a new course steeped in old fashioned golfing values.
+There's just one lone bunker on the Bann course at the front left of the 3rd hole, Kellys Eye, and it really shouldn’t come into play on this 92-yarder which sports a long and narrow bone-shaped green.
+Rollercoaster is a cliché much used in describing a round played over tortuous terrain but it is the perfect description of what it is like to play the Bann – severe elevation changes, left and right doglegs, blind shots galore –you’ll find them all here on a modern course steeped in old fashioned golfing values.

 James W Finegan on the course: “As for the third nine, called the Bann course, it is a jewel.
 Just under 3,000 yards and closer to the sea than the eighteen [Mussenden], it sticks resolutely to the duneland, its fairways and greens are elusive targets, and honest shot-making is called for (but not brawn) hole after hole.”
 From Where Golf is Great – the finest courses of Scotland and Ireland.